cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 ### Demolition permits

 Demolition permits are necessary if you change any walls in your home, extend a room past your home’s current footprint, or add any windows or doors.
-If apply for a demolition permit, you will need:
+If you apply for a demolition permit, you will need:

 * A survey or plot plan (you can use the same one used for your interior remodel or new addition application).
 * To have it signed by the owner and notarized.